sharingcloud/docknv/README.md

 ## Documentation

-You can build the documentation in the `docs/` folder, or read it online on my GitHub Pages: [docknv](https://srynetix.github.io/docknv/)
+You can build the documentation in the `docs/` folder.

 ## Tests